-Every year, Trinity College run a number of residential programmes for students who are keen to explore their subject outside of school and experience what it would be like to study at a top university.
-Students on these residentials stay in college accommodation, meet current Cambridge students and have taster lectures and seminars in a variety of subjects.
+Every year, Trinity College runs a number of residential programmes for Year 12 students, and one for Year 11 students and teachers, who are keen to explore their subject outside of school and experience what it would be like to study at a top university.
+Students on these residentials stay in college accommodation, meet current Cambridge students and have taster lectures, seminars and supervisions in a variety of subjects.
 They also have the opportunity to explore the city, and take part in a number of social activities during the week.
 The residentials are entirely free, including accommodation and all food, and funds are available to cover transport costs to and from Cambridge if necessary.

-You can get in touch with us by emailing Terri-Leigh at email@example.com, or Lara for a student’s perspective at firstname.lastname@example.org – we look forward to hearing from you.
+You can get in touch with us by emailing Ellie and Lizzie at email@example.com, or Grace for a student’s perspective at firstname.lastname@example.org – we look forward to hearing from you!